 Nursing assistants help with cares such as eating and bathing.

-Fellows are surgeons who have finished their general surgery training.
-They are training in cardiac surgery.
+Fellows are doctors who have finished their general training.

 Residents are doctors who are doing their general surgery training.